What’s a $250 Dog Poop Trap?

-As an example, just yesterday when we were pack waking with our clients as we do every Sunday, the weather was gorgeous and we decided to return along the beach.
-There were lots of dogs and humans enjoying the sunshine and ignoring their off leash dogs.
+As an example, just yesterday when we were pack-waking with our clients as we do every Saturday, the weather was gorgeous and we decided to return to the beach.
+There were lots of dogs and humans enjoying the sunshine and ignoring their off-leash dogs.

 A minute farther down the beach and we witnessed another dog squeezing out a fresh pile of poop while the two young guys who seemed to be associated were already too far down the beach to ever notice.

 We live very near a beautiful little park where we often walk our dog, and inevitably we are picking up after a dog and owner that has long since left the vicinity.

 In fact, we seem to pick up far more dog poop from other dogs than from our own.

 So what’s the solution to solving this problem before dogs are banned from all public areas?

 Conscientious dog owners need to voice their opinions loudly whenever they see someone not picking up, as sometimes it’s a legitimate mistake, but for those who are purposefully not picking up, perhaps a little peer pressure or embarrassment might do the trick.

 Of course, it might have the opposite effect and you will get a hail of four-letter words back at you.